vmware-archive/simple-service-broker/README.md

 1. Edit the application.properties and manifest.yml files as needed.
 1. Edit the sample catalog.yml file so that it describes your service and plans.
 Information on what goes into a catalog file can be found [here.](https://docs.cloudfoundry.org/services/api.html)
 1. Rename the Hello class file to something appropriate for your service.
 1. Add your service implementation to the example methods in the Hello class.
-Documentation on what the methods do and how to use them is in the Hello.java source file: [file URL here]
+Documentation on what the methods do and how to use them is in the Hello.java [source file.](https://github.com/cf-platform-eng/simple-service-broker/blob/master/src/main/java/io/pivotal/cf/servicebroker/broker/HelloService.java)
 1. Create some unit tests (or modify the existing tests) to test your broker.
 1. Follow the steps outlined above to build, deploy and verify your broker.

+##Creating a tile for your broker

+1. See the instructions here for checking out and using the tile-generator tool [here.](https://github.com/cf-platform-eng/tile-generator)
+1. A "starter" tile.yml file is already included for the hello broker.
+Edit this file to configure the tile generator as needed for your broker.